hannahtoth/yum-client/README.md

 You can view the repository for the server of this app at [https://github.com/jlittle94/yum-server](https://github.com/jlittle94/yum-server)

-The deployed app can be viewed at [http://efa-yumapp.herokuapp.com/](http://efa-yumapp.herokuapp.com/)
+The deployed app can be viewed at <a href="http://efa-yumapp.herokuapp.com/" target="_blank">http://efa-yumapp.herokuapp.com/</a>